socrateslab/hcanbook/docs/README.md

-# Human Communication as Narration: Toward a Philosophy ofReason, Value, and Action  🔥
+# Human Communication as Narration: Toward a Philosophy of Reason, Value, and Action  🔥

 by Walter R. Hsher